mkrause/schematic-js/README.md

-# model.js
+# Schematic

 A data modeling library for JavaScript.
+With support for TypeScript.

 ## Usage